-“One thing yeast tells you is that the body is too acidic,” says Dr. Iva Lloyd, a naturopathic doctor and owner of Naturopathic Foundations Health Clinic in Markham, Ont.
-“And when we look at the body being too acidic, there are five foods you should cut out because they cause dampness in the body.”
+“One thing yeast tells you is that the Healthy Body is too acidic,” says Dr. Iva Lloyd, a naturopathic doctor and owner of Naturopathic Foundations Health Clinic in Markham, Ont.
+“And when we look at the Healthy Body being too acidic, there are five foods you should cut out because they cause dampness in the Healthy Body.”

 The good news is you don’t have to do an extreme elimination diet just to prevent yeast infections, Lloyd adds.
 The first and most important thing, she says, is to ensure you are being properly diagnosed and treat the underlying cause of the infection.
 (To learn more about diagnosing yeast infections, be sure to check out “Yeast infection 101” here on Primacy Life.)

 Of course, a healthy diet with whole grains (like quinoa, oatmeal and bulgur), lean protein and lots of fresh veggies is the ideal way to help treat a yeast infection.
 At the same time, Lloyd recommends you cut out five foods that cause dampness at least until the infection clears.
 They are:

 Sugar: When it comes to refined, processed sugars, you’ve heard it before – they’re terrible for your health.
 And, Lloyd adds, they can make yeast infections much worse.
 By cutting processed sugar out of your diet you’ll see many other health benefits, including an improvement in your yeast infection.